These biscoff cinnamon rolls are filled with cinnamon biscoff filling, topped with cream cheese biscoff frosting, and biscoff cookie crumbs.

 Instructions

-- In the bowl of a stand mixer, combine the flour, instant yeast, and granulated sugar.
-Stir with a spoon to blend, then add the salt and mix again.
+- In the bowl of a stand mixer, combine the bread flour, instant yeast, and granulated sugar.
+Stir with a spoon to blend.
+Add the salt to the flour mixture and stir again.

-- Increase to medium speed and knead for 8–10 minutes, or until the dough is soft, smooth, and elastic.
+- Increase the speed to medium and knead for 8 to 10 minutes, or until the dough is soft, smooth, and elastic.

-- Cover the bowl with plastic wrap or a clean towel and let the dough rise in a warm spot for 1–2 hours, or until it doubles (or even triples) in size.
+- Cover the bowl with plastic wrap or a clean towel.
+Let it rise in a warm spot for 1 to 2 hours, or until it doubles in size.

 - In a medium mixing bowl, combine the room-temperature butter, brown sugar, cinnamon, and Biscoff spread.
 Mix until a smooth, spreadable filling forms.
-If the Biscoff spread is too thick, warm it slightly to help it blend.
+If the Biscoff is too thick, warm it in the microwave for 10 seconds.

-- Once the dough has doubled in size, gently punch it down to release the air.
-Transfer the dough to a lightly floured surface and roll it into a large rectangle, about ¼ inch thick.
+- Once the dough has doubled, gently punch it down to release the air.
+Transfer the dough to a lightly floured surface and roll it into a large rectangle about ¼ inch thick.

-- Spread the filling evenly over the rolled dough, covering the entire surface from edge to edge.
+- Spread the filling paste evenly over the rolled dough from edge to edge.
 Starting from the long side, tightly roll the dough into a log.

-- While the rolls cool slightly, make the Biscoff cream cheese frosting: beat the butter and cream cheese until smooth, then add the vanilla, salt, powdered sugar, and Biscoff spread.
-Mix until creamy.
+- While the rolls cool slightly, make the frosting: beat the softened butter and cream cheese until smooth, then mix in the vanilla, salt, powdered sugar, and Biscoff spread until creamy.

-- Frost the warm rolls generously with the cream cheese frosting so it melts slightly into all the layers.
+- Frost the warm rolls generously so the icing melts slightly into the layers.

-- Then drizzle or spread extra Biscoff spread on top of each roll and finish with crushed Biscoff biscuit crumbs for extra crunch and flavor.
+- Drizzle extra melted Biscoff spread on top and finish with a sprinkle of crushed Biscoff biscuit crumbs.

 Notes